Custom Script

 Geography

-Through interdisciplinary courses, unique field-work, service-learning, and internship opportunities in the Yellowstone River watershed (and beyond), students learn to use appropriate theoretical frameworks, research techniques and technology -- including spatial statistics, cartography, GIS and GPS, and Remote Sensing -- to extract, analyze, and communicate information about socio-environmental topics from a spatial perspective.
+Through interdisciplinary courses, unique field-work, service-learning, and internship opportunities in the Yellowstone River watershed (and beyond), students learn to use appropriate theoretical frameworks, research techniques, and technology including spatial statistics, cartography, GIS and GPS, and remote sensing to extract, analyze, and communicate information about socio-environmental topics from a spatial perspective.

 Rocky Mountain College offers the following major in Geography:

-• Bachelor of Science in Geography (effective Fall 2019)
+• Bachelor of Science in Geography